microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 The task can be added to a pipeline as detailed [here][addingtask].

 For Azure Repos, the agent running the task must allow access to the OAuth token.
 If access is unavailable, the task will generate an error.
+You can override the OAuth token by creating a secret Personal Access Token (PAT) with the name `PRMetrics.PAT`.
+This is useful if the scope of the OAuth token has been limited.

-For GitHub repos, you will need to create a Personal Access Token (PAT) according to the instructions [here][githubpat].
+For GitHub repos, you will need to create a PAT according to the instructions [here][githubpat].
 The scope should be 'repos'.
-The resulting PAT should then be added to your repo as a secret with the name `GitHub.PAT` using the instructions [here][githubsecret].
+The resulting PAT should then be added to your repo as a secret with the name `PRMetrics.PAT` using the instructions [here][githubsecret].

 It is recommended to run the task as one of the first operations in your build, after code check out is complete.
 Running the task early in the build process